 Pre-Requisites: An ability to create and invent movement.
-Through creative movement, we express
+Through creative movement, we express our personal stories, whakapapa, knowledge, experiences, opinions and future goals.

 In Dance, identity is central to learning.
 Writing/ planning in a dance portfolio is required.
 Students need to be able to manage themselves and relate to others well.